 Places The Directorate's pressure of £79k comprises £30k due to the prudential borrowing costs of Tyldesley/Rigby Road housing development and the inability so far in offsetting savings/income from this project.
 Print Services is forecasting an overspend of £49k due to an income target that needs to be reviewed as part of a wider review of the service.
-79 Governance and Regulatory Services An underspend of £23k is forecast.
-This is mainly due to an underspend of £17k in the Democratic Governance service arising from staff savings and reduced expenditure on special events and area forums.
-(23) Deputy Chief Executive's Directorate The Human Resources, Communication and Engagement divisions are forecasting an underspend of £27k due to staff vacancies.
-(27) Budgets Outside the Cash Limit Concessionary Fares are forecasting a pressure of £676k due to increased bus patronage.
+79 Governance and Regulatory Services An overspend of £17k is forecast.
+This is mainly due to an overspend of £72k in Registration and Bereavement Services arising from the levels of demand in the Coroners and Mortuary Service combined with a shortfall on the income target in the Registrars Service.
+This is offset by an underspend of £47k in the Democratic Governance service arising from staff savings and reduced expenditure on special events and area forums.
+17 Deputy Chief Executive's Directorate The Human Resources, Communication and Engagement divisions are forecasting an underspend of £27k due to staff vacancies.
+(27) Budgets Outside the Cash Limit Concessionary Fares are forecasting a pressure of £663k due to increased bus patronage.
 Parking Services is £496k down on its income target.
-Treasury Management has a £1,231k favourable position due to the ongoing temporary windfall from low short-term interest rates payable to finance recent capital expenditure and lower interest charges on the Local Government Reorganisation debt.
-The New Homes Bonus underspend of £142k is due to the Council's pro-rata share of the unused national funding from the 2014/15 New Homes Bonus, based on the Start- Up Funding Allocation.
-The cost to the Council of supporting the Subsidiary Companies are forecasting an underspend of £75k due to the reducing balance payback of prudentially borrowed schemes.
-(279) Strategic Leisure Assets, Contingencies / Reserves An underspend of £300k is forecast.
-Strategic Leisure Assets is forecasting a £928k position which is in line with the Strategic Leisure Assets Medium Term Financial Strategy.
+Treasury Management has a £1,231k favourable position due to the ongoing temporary windfall from short-term interest rates payable to finance recent capital expenditure and lower interest charges on the Local Government Reorganisation debt.
+The New Homes Bonus underspend of £142k is due to the Council's pro-rata share of the unused national funding from the 2014/15 New Homes Bonus, based on the Start-Up Funding Allocation.
+The cost to the Council of supporting the Subsidiary Companies is forecasting an underspend of £75k due to the reducing balance payback of prudentially borrowed schemes.
+(286) Strategic Leisure Assets, Contingencies / Reserves An underspend of £300k is forecast.
+Following a review of Contingencies a £300k saving has arisen.
+Strategic Leisure Assets is forecasting a £959k position which is in line with the Strategic Leisure Assets Medium Term Financial Strategy.
 In accordance with the original decision for this programme by the Executive on 7th February 2011, the projected overspend on Strategic Leisure Assets will be carried forward and transferred to Earmarked Reserves.
-A £300k saving has arisen from a review of Contingencies.
-(300) Total 3,466
+(300) Total 3,167